UDMEDBSC - BSc Medical Bioscience

 |Highest award||Bachelor of Science||Level||Honours|

 |Possible interim awards||Bachelor of Science, Diploma of Higher Education, Certificate of Higher Education, Bachelor of Science|

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-The BSc (Hons) Medical Bioscience degree has been designed to produce graduates with extensive knowledge and understanding of the scientific basis of health and disease together with skills and competence in the associated technical and transferable skills.
+The BSc (Hons) Medical Bioscience degree has been designed to produce graduates with extensive knowledge and understanding of the scientific basis of health and disease together with skills and competence in the associated technical and transferable skills with the capacity for independent, evidence-based critical thinking.
 Graduates will be equipped for employment in the medical and allied research institutes, health agency laboratories*, in bioanalytical medical genetics and forensic units, in the pharmaceutical industry, and in information services, health and safety and science education.
 The analytical, numerical and communication skills developed by Medical Bioscience graduates are also in demand in non-science-based careers such as those in the financial services sector, marketing and company administration.

 *Students whose specific intention is to pursue a career as a Registered Biomedical Scientist in the NHS pathology services should transfer to the narrower IBMS (Institute of Biomedical Sciences) accredited BSc Biomedical Sciences, if their entry qualifications allow.